SoftwareAG/c8y-docs/src/documents/guides/concepts/domain-model.html.md

     var state = mo.c8y_Relay.relayState

-More detailed information can be found in the reference guide under "[sensor library](/guides/reference-guide/sensor-library "Sensor library")" and "[client libraries](/guides/reference-guide/client-libraries)".
+More detailed information can be found in the reference guide under "[Sensor library](/guides/reference/sensor-library "Sensor library")".

 The Cumulocity team welcomes contributions to the sensor library.
 If you integrate any devices, controls, sensors or other objects and find that your model fragments have a more general applicability beyond your use case or your device, we encourage you to contribute them for inclusion into Cumulocity by contacting our support.
 This enables others to implement their device integrations so that they support your application, resp. to implement their applications so that they support your devices.